 Karen Maniraho is a writer and digital media storyteller based in Seattle.
 Born in Canada and raised in Washington, she believes that diverse storytelling can encourage critical change and thoughtful conversations about our identities and our rights across borders.
 As the daughter of Burundian immigrants, Karen is deeply interested in amplifying the stories caught in the intersections between migration, culture, and gender within African diaspora communities.
 She is a proud graduate of the University of Washington.
 Email: email@example.com.

 Please contact Education Director Christina Twu at firstname.lastname@example.org with any questions.

 Curious if our programs are right for you?

-Globalist Youth excitedly welcomes youth from all backgrounds in our programs, regardless of race, ethnicity, class, gender identity, sex, sexual orientation, physical ability, religion, culture, and language.
+Globalist Youth excitedly welcomes youth and young adults from all backgrounds in our programs, regardless of race, ethnicity, class, gender identity, sex, sexual orientation, physical ability, religion, culture, and language.
 All of our instructors have experience with English Language Learners and our space is a certified Safe Zone by UW’s Q Center.

-We also strive to make our workshops accessible through a variety of technology and skill levels.
-If you have any questions or concerns about our technology, space or curriculum, please contact Sarah Stuteville at sarah [at] seattleglobalist.com.
+Workshops are held at the Northwest Film Forum.
+We strive to make our workshops accessible through a variety of technology and skill levels.
+If you have any questions or concerns about our technology, space or curriculum, please contact Christina Twu at Christina[at] seattleglobalist.com.